Cloud-Schematics/multitier-vpc-bastion-host/README.md

 ![Multi-tier VPC with bastion host](images/multitiervpc.png)

-The example deploys a three tier application environment, with a public facing load balancer, a frontend app tier for application webservers and a backend tier For a database server.
-The two frontend servers are deployed across multiple MZR zones to demonstrate scaling and HA resilience.
-The backend tier can be optionally provisioned with multiple VSIs across zones.
+The example deploys a three tier application environment, with a public facing load balancer, a blue app tier for application webservers and a green tier For a database server.
+The two blue servers are deployed across multiple MZR zones to demonstrate scaling and HA resilience.
+The green tier can be optionally provisioned with multiple VSIs across zones.

 Public gateways and DNS access is configured to support deployment of opensource application